cs31415/cs31415.github.io/_posts/2023-02-10-async-programming-1.md

 static void Main(){	var activity = GetActivityAsync().GetAwaiter().GetResult();	Console.WriteLine(activity);}
 ```

-## To sum up
+## Under the hood

 This was a short user guide.
-You could be done at this point and still reap all the benefits of using async.
+You could be done at this point and reap most of the benefits of using async.
 However, this is just the tip of the iceberg.
-It helps to know how things work internally for those cases where something doesn't work as expected or you are trying to do something atypical and encounter the rough edges of the abstraction.
+It helps to know how things work internally for scenarios where something doesn't work as expected or you are trying to do something atypical and encounter the rough edges of the abstraction.

-In a nutshell, .NET creates a state machine for each async method to keep track of the current execution point, and passes a reference to the part of the method following the `await` (called the continuation and captured by the state machine) to the underlying operating system API to be called (by the device driver) once the async operation is complete.
-This continuation runs on a different (threadpool) thread from the calling thread.
-The ambient context of the thread (called the synchronization context) is captured by the continuation and replayed when it runs.
-There are times when we may not want the context to be captured (especially in libraries that can be called by clients with different types of contexts) and this can be done through calling `ConfigureAwait(false)` on the task object.
-This may not make much sense at this time, but conveys a hint of the complexities lurking underneath.
+In a nutshell, when an async call is encountered, .NET captures the ambient context (called the synchronization context) and passes the continuation (the part of the method following the async call) to the async call and immediately returns a token - the `Task` object - which can be used to retrieve the results.
+The C# compiler implements the continuation as a state machine which it creates for each async method.
+The continuation gets passed all the way to the device driver which is async by design.
+Even synchronous operations are performed asynchronously by the device driver through a contraption of IRPs (I/O request packets), ISRs (Interrupt service request), DPC (Deferred procedure call) and kernel-mode APC (asynchronous procedure call) which runs on the IO thread pool and notifies the task that it is complete, which then queues the continuation to run on a threadpool thread, which updates the task object status.
+It is a [Rube Goldberg machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine) lurking just beneath the surface.

-Part 2 (TBD) descends into the labyrinth.
+In future parts, we explore more nuances of async usage and delve into the internals of this complex machine.

 ## Takeaways